USA Customs Clearance Logo White

 Is Rosewood Banned in North America?

-As noted earlier, in order to import rosewood listed under appendix II, you will need to consult with the country of origin's CITES.
-By doing this, you can validate the sustainability from a source registered with CITES.
+As noted earlier, in order to import rosewood listed under appendix II, you will need to consult with the country of origin’s CITES representative agency to obtain an export permit.

 1. Validate that the supplier is registered with CITES